qalydon/qf-localc/README.md

 When using Tiingo, it is vitally important that you should set the permissions of the configuration file as described [above](#configuration-file-permissions).

+#### Yahoo
+The Yahoo data source seems to support all ticker symbol categories.
+However, it is implemented using a technique that is known as web page "screen scraping".
+Screen scraping is subject to breakage if/when the web page changes.

 #### Forcing a Specific Data Source
 If for some reason you want to force a category to use a spceific data source,